gmerck/pfSenseIoTMulticast/README.md

 > - Network of FQDN: `224.0.0.0` `/3`
 > - Description: `Multicast IP range from 224.0.0.1-239.255.255.255`
 > - **`Save`**
+> - - apply changes if you wish
 </p>

 <p>